cgoliver/rnamigos2/README.md

 pip install -r requirements.txt
 ```

-The only data needed to make predictions are the weights of the models.
-They are available at :

-[//]: # (TODO : get link to model weights and detail how to get them all.)

-and needs to be saved in `saved_models/`.

-### Making predictions on your targets

 To run RNAmigos2.0 on your own target and ligands, use the `experiments/inference.py` script.

 You will need to provide the following: